Criscras13/API_image_testing/README.md

-# Static API Replica
+# KnowBe4 Static API Replica

-This project is a static replica of the a Help Center API (V2), built using [Hugo](https://gohugo.io/) and hosted on GitHub Pages.
+This project is a static replica of the KnowBe4 Help Center API (Zendesk V2), built using [Hugo](https://gohugo.io/) and hosted on GitHub Pages.
 It serves static JSON files that mimic the structure and content of the real API endpoints.

 ## How It Works

-1.  **Data Source**: The core data is stored in JSON files within the `site_src/data/` directory:
-    *   `categories.json`
-    *   `sections.json`
-    *   `articles.json`
-    These files contain the actual data fetched from the Help Center.

-2.  **Hugo Templating**: Hugo uses layout templates located in `site_src/layouts/api/` to process this data.
-    *   Instead of rendering HTML, these templates use Hugo's `jsonify` function to output the data directly as valid JSON.
-    *   The templates are mapped to specific URLs using content stubs in `site_src/content/api/v2/help_center/en-us/`.
+1.  **Data Generation**: A Python script (`data_transformer.py`) fetches fresh data from the KnowBe4 API:
+    *   Fetches categories, sections, and articles via API calls
+    *   Rewrites URLs to point to this GitHub Pages site
+    *   Generates both `.json` files (for API clients) and `.html` wrapper files (for AI browsing tools)
+    *   Saves all files directly to `site_src/static/api/v2/help_center/en-us/`

+2.  **Static Site Building**: Hugo is used as a simple static file copier:
+    *   Hugo copies all files from `site_src/static/` to the output directory
+    *   No template processing or data transformation occurs in Hugo
+    *   The site is pre-built with all JSON and HTML files ready to serve

 3.  **Deployment**:
-    *   A GitHub Actions workflow (`.github/workflows/hugo.yaml`) triggers on every push to the `main` branch.
+    *   A GitHub Actions workflow (`.github/workflows/hugo.yaml`) triggers on every push to the `main` branch
-    *   It builds the Hugo site and deploys the generated `public/` directory to the `gh-pages` branch.
+    *   It builds the Hugo site and deploys the generated `public/` directory to the `gh-pages` branch
-    *   GitHub Pages serves these static files, making them accessible via public URLs.
+    *   GitHub Pages serves these static files, making them accessible via public URLs

 ## API Endpoints